Hastings stabbing victim remains in serious condition

 The man will appear in Hastings District Court on October 4.

-The police spokesman said enquiries are ongoing to ascertain the circumstances surrounding the incident.
+The police spokesman said inquiries are ongoing to ascertain the circumstances surrounding the incident.

 The spokesman said police are not seeking anyone else in relation to the incident.